 You may direct your gift to any area of the University you wish to support.
 These may include the general scholarship fund, any academic departments, your favorite athletic program, or to the University in general.
 And remember – your support of the TU Annual Fund is greatly appreciated!

-On March 6, 2019, alumni, students, faculty and staff will unite in support of the TU Annual Fund to Give Greater.
-Throughout this one day event, your generosity will go further thanks to participation challenges and matching gifts.
-Learn more at utulsa.edu/givegreater.
+On March 6, 2019, alumni, students and friends united in support of the TU Annual Fund.
+From scholarships to professional development opportunities, the TU Annual Fund is essential to bridging the gap between endowed funding and our students’ greatest needs.
+Throughout this one day event people’s generosity went further thanks to participation challenges and matching gifts.
+Learn more at utulsa.edu/givegreater

 An endowed fund generates earnings year after year, ensuring that ongoing financial support will be sustained at The University of Tulsa.
 Endowed funds create a continuing and meaningful tribute to their namesakes.
 Many alumni and friends have contributed funds created in memory of professors that have touched their lives.
 You can also honor friends and family through endowed funds.